karshrao/VIView/README.txt

 Default Values
 =======================
 You will notice that the Pulse Voltage Data field has already been populated with a sample data file.
-This data file is an experimental voltage chirp from an APG experiment provided in Figure 3 in the paper.
+This data file is an experimental voltage waveform from an APG experiment provided in Figure 3 in the paper.
 Other sample data files are provided in the Data folder.

 You will also notice that the scaling parameters in the bottom of the GUI are also filled in with reasonable values for the simulation.